18sg/uSHET/doc/tutorial.md

 * `/arduino/timer`: An *event* which occurs every second and gives the time since the Arduino was reset as its value.

-This sketch communicates with the SHET servier over the hardware serial port.
+This sketch communicates with the SHET server over the hardware serial port.
 Since the SHET server only listens for network connections; you must use something like the command below to forward the data to/from the serial port to/from SHET: